Lorp/samsa/docs/SamsaGlyph-reference.md

 ### `.numPoints`

 Total number of Points, not including phantom points.
-For simple glyphs, `.numPoints` is 4 less than `.points.length`.
+For simple glyphs, `.numPoints` is 4 less than `.points.length` because of the 4 phantom points representing metrics.
 Composite glyphs do not use `.numPoints`.

 Type: `Number`